ably/ably-dotnet/README.md

 * Run `package.ps1` to create the nuget package.
 * Run `nuget push ably.io.*.nupkg -Source https://www.nuget.org/api/v2/package` (a private nuget API Key is required to complete this step, more information on publishing nuget packages can be found [here](https://docs.microsoft.com/en-us/nuget/quickstart/create-and-publish-a-package))

-*GitVersion is required, see the proceeding section 'Building and Packaging' for more information.
+*GitVersion is required, see the preceeding section 'Building and Packaging' for more information.

 ## License